-Capture Helpers¶
+Capture API#

 This page documents the included helper functions and classes for capturing, storing, and plotting traces.